errordeveloper/knested/README.md

 large.
 So knested is very much like kind in a pod, but it uses a pod for each node, so it should easier to scale it.

-knested is similar to vCluster, accept it doesn't provide any syncronisation with underlying cluster. knested only leverages underlying cluster for deployment - secrets, downwards API and PVC, it doesn't continuously enforce any relationships between underlying cluster.
+knested is comparable to vCluster, however it doesn't provide any syncronisation with the host cluster and is completetly isolated from it. knsester user can choose any Kubernetes version or CNI implementation, while vCluster binds version and is dependant on CNI implementation provided by the host cluster. knested only leverages underlying cluster for deployment, in the same way as any regular app would.
+There is no special relationship between nested cluster and the in the way, it only binds to a small set of resoruces that comprise the deployment.

 To deploy a cluster you need [Timoni](https://timoni.sh).
 You can run it on top of kind too!
 ```